Booking.com

 Link: Content Guidelines & Reporting

-Timebound: 3 month
+Timebound: 6 month

-Role: Lead UX/UI Designer
+Role: UX/UI Designer

-Tools: Figma, User Survey, Internal Design System
+Tools: Figma, User Survey, Maze, HotJar, Internal Design System

 Where it really started

-Three very different audiences—partners, customers, and regulators—landed on the same long-form policy pages.
+Three very different audiences - partners, customers, and regulators - landed on the same long-form policy pages.

 Gray areas